 In 2013, Stanley Weinstein, a nonprofit consultant and author who had been visiting Central New Mexico Correctional Facility since 2010, met with several Peer Health Educators at the prison.
 These Peers recognized that being released from incarceration is often a traumatic experience—and Peer Support would be the most effective way to address the pressing needs of the men and women we serve.

 In 2015, a number of formerly incarcerated Peers got together with Stanley and a small group of community leaders.
 They decided to form a new nonprofit organization that would provide vital services and a warm hand-off from prison life to a healthy life on the outside.

-The organization was incorporated in late 2015.
-Best Chance is a nonprofit corporation in the state of New Mexico.
+The organization was incorporated in late 2015 in the state of New Mexico.

 During our early months, we formed a board of directors and an advisory board of caring people with the expertise needed to guide the organization.
 But most of all, we continue to rely on Peer Support Workers, people who have had strong recoveries from criminal activity as well as from alcohol and drug use.

 At Best Chance, we display our values through our actions.
 We hold our staff and volunteers to the highest ethical standards of personal conduct.
 We understand that our behavior influences our clients and even stretches out to the greater community.

 Best Chance values its clients.
-We do this by providing a respectful and judgment free environment for anyone who walks through the doors of Best Chance.
+We do this by providing a respectful and judgment free environment.
 We affirm, support, and respect our client’s goals.